staj-scavengers/staj-scavengers.github.io/README.md

 ## Current State of the App

-Scavengr's server is able to handle HTTP requests, but does not control user roles or permissions, and we were unable to successfully implement a Preload Launcher.
+Scavengr's server is able to handle HTTP requests, but does not restrict user permissions.
+We were unable to successfully implement a Preload Launcher, so data is being manually added through Postman.

-The client app has a local database, as well as service classes that interact with the server and local entities.
-We also created Fragment classes for the client UI, built XML layouts, and prepared adapters to receive and display database objects.
-The Current Clue fragment opens a camera view and contains QR recognition logic.
+The client app has a local database, as well as service classes that interact with the server and local entities to download and upload Hunt entities.
+We built our UI with a mix of static fields and list adapters to receive and display database objects.
+The Current Clue fragment opens a camera view and contains QR recognition logic that triggers a webview containing the media linked to each clue before advancing to the next.

-However, we were unable to complete the ViewModel interactions needed to connect the interface to either database, so there is no real functionality in the app.
+There are currently five default QR codes, which contain the text "scavengr-clue-1", "scavengr-clue-2", etc.  Scanning the code linked to a Clue loads the corresponding media Url in a pop up webview.
+There is an error Toast if any other QR code is detected.

 Due to social isolation measures and a lack of foresight, we did not get NFC tags to experiment with, and so have not made an attempt at incorporating NFC read/write into the app.

+#### Our goals for the future include:

+* In-app QR generation.

+* NFC integration.

+* Server security.

+* HuntDetails POJO to preview a Hunt before downloading to reduce server traffic & storage use.

+* Media upload to server to enable offline play.

 ---

 ## External services/data